Solving Odd-Fair Parity Games: Zielonka's Algorithm for -Fair Parity Games

-In contrast to the original Zielonka's algorithm, the proof of the procedures $\SOLVE_\Even$ and $\SOLVE_\Odd$ is not identical in \Odd-fair Zielonka's algorithm.
+In contrast to Zielonka's original algorithm, the proof of the procedures $\SOLVE_\Even$ and $\SOLVE_\Odd$ is not identical in \Odd-fair Zielonka's algorithm.
 This is due to the different safe-reachability set constructions used.
 Next we sketch the correctness proof of Thm.~\ref{thm:solvebb} for $\bb:=\Odd$, corresponding to the correctness of procedure $\SOLVE_\Odd$.
-The proof for $\bb:=\Even$ is left to the appendix, as it resembles the proof of original Zielonka's algorithm more.
+The proof for $\bb:=\Even$ is left to the appendix, as it resembles the proof Zielonka's original algorithm more.

 \begin{proposition} Given the premisses of Thm.~\ref{thm:solvebb} for $\bb = \Odd$, if $Z_\Even^k = \emptyset$ then $\SafeReach^f_\Odd(V, X^k_\Odd, \mathcal{G}^\ell)$ is an \Odd-paradise and $V \setminus \SafeReach^f_\Odd(V, X^k_\Odd, \mathcal{G}^\ell)$ is an \Even-paradise in $\mathcal{G}^\ell$. \end{proposition}